All Products

 • true (recommended): Replaces all sensitive content.

-• false: Replaces only the first part of the content that matches the regular expression.
+• false: Replaces only the first match.

 const